bmcandr/lisf-test/.github/pull_request_template.md

   Before opening a pull request...
   * Open an Issue (if one doesn't already exist).
   * Resolve any merge conflicts indicated on this page.
-  * Select the appropriate base branch: master or support/*

-  See the Working with GitHub guide in docs/ for more.
+  * Select the appropriate base branch above: master or support/* (see the Working with GitHub guide in docs/ for more) -->
--->

 ### Description